-- (a) a decision to issue an enforcement order under section $89(2)^{104}$ ; - (b) a decision to require payment of a penalty of award compensation; - (c) a decision to revoke or refuse to renew a licence granted under this Ordinance (other than the revocation of a licence under section $32^{105}$ ). - (2) The filing of a notice of appeal against any other decision does not automatically suspend the effects of the decision. - (3) The Magistrates' Court may, either on its own motion, or on application from the appellant, suspend the effects of any decision that is not automatically suspended under subsection (1).
+- (1) The filing of a notice of appeal against any of the following decisions automatically suspends the effects of the decision- - (a) a decision to issue an enforcement order under section $103(2)^{106}$; - (b) a decision to require payment of a penalty of award compensation; - (c) a decision to revoke or refuse to renew a licence granted under this Ordinance (other than the revocation of a licence under section 35107). - (2) The filing of a notice of appeal against any other decision does not automatically suspend the effects of the decision. - (3) The Magistrates' Court may, either on its own motion, or on application from the appellant, suspend the effects of any decision that is not automatically suspended under subsection (1).